HwWobbe/DefinitiveData-DeltaAlerts/README.md

 #### Lede

+* 2022-02-12: engaged in work-break-downs to distribute proposed solutions more widely
 * 2021-12-2?: starting work on legal aspects and considerations of Privacy for AddressManagement based on GeoCodes ...
 * * particularly Open Source PlusCodes
 * 2021-12-18: hiHo, hiHo: ... it's back to work I go (if only for the imminent holidays)